Announcement on 'support bubbles' and extending households in Wales due next week says First Minister

 "Given that notice periods tend to be one calendar month, businesses must decide before 1 July - four short days away."

-In England, adults living alone or single parents living with children under the age of 18 can form a - which means they will effectively be treated as a single household for the purpose of the lockdown rules.
+In England, adults living alone or single parents living with children under the age of 18 can form a bubble with one other household - which means they will effectively be treated as a single household for the purpose of the lockdown rules.

 However, the First Minister also said he did not see mass gathering being an option for the public until at least September.